frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 We might need to temper our criticisms or our judgments of other people.
 This virtue needs to be present in our entire lifestyle if we are to follow Christ.

-St. Paul talks about the *bonus odor* of Christ---the sweet fragrance of Christ---so that we bring that atmosphere with us (2 Cor.
+St. Paul talks about the *bonus odor* of Christ---\"the sweet fragrance of Christ"---so that we bring that atmosphere with us (2 Cor.
 2:15).

 People notice there\'s something different about us.
 We\'re in control.
 We have a certain self-mastery.
 We\'re not swayed by every wind that blows.
 Which is stronger, the reed that stands up against the wind or the reed that is bent by the wind?